Adult Use Cannabis (Non-medical, Recreational, Responsible Use)

 1) Now that it’s legal, do I still need a doctor’s recommendation for cannabis?

-Yes, if you need to buy cannabis, possess or transport more than an ounce of bud / eight grams concentrate, grow more than six plants or are under the age of 21.
+Yes, if you need to buy cannabis, possess or transport more than an ounce of flower / eight grams concentrate, grow more than six plants, or are under the age of 21.
 Recreational cannabis is only legal for persons 21 and older.
 Cultivation and possession are legal but you will not be able to buy recreational cannabis until after the licensing process for retail permits begins in January of 2018.
 Patient’s cannabis rights are NOT changed by legalization.
-Having a recommendation allows you access to the dispensaries to obtain the medicine.
-(If you’re not a medical patient and want to start growing your own someone would have to gift you a plant, no money can be exchanged.)
+If you have any concerns about work place drug testing, it’s encouraged that you have a medical recommendation.

 2) So if it’s legal, can I buy it at the dispensary and gift it to my friends?

 No, this is called diversion.
 Dispensary licenses require that they ban members from diverting medical cannabis to non-members.

 3) Do I have to get a state ID card?